o3de/o3de.org/content/docs/tools-ui/component-library/uidev-tab-component.md

 {{< preview-migrated >}}

-Use tabs to enable users to organize content at a high level, such as switching between views, data sets, or functional aspects of an application\.
+Use tabs to enable users to organize content at a high level, such as switching between views, data sets, or functional aspects of an application.

-Tabs are also used in the widget headers\.
-When there is more than one widget docked together, the widget headers are shown as tabs\.
-Users can drag the tab/widget header to move it around and dock it elsewhere\.
+Tabs are also used in the widget headers.
+When there is more than one widget docked together, the widget headers are shown as tabs.
+Users can drag the tab/widget header to move it around and dock it elsewhere.

 ![\[component tab style\]](/images/tools-ui/component-tab-style.png)

-A tab can also display an action toolbar, where action buttons can be added and removed as needed\.
+A tab can also display an action toolbar, where action buttons can be added and removed as needed.

 ![\[component tab action bar\]](/images/tools-ui/component-tab-action-bar.png)